ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 - Use `--dry-run` before cleanup commands when validating behaviour.
 - Admin log pages can show 500 rows per page, but very large logs should still be filtered by date, user, event type, or action.

+- Keep the site login-only unless there is a clear business requirement for anonymous article browsing.
+- Keep the group model simple: `Regular User`, `Article Writer`, `Article Manager`, and `Admin Users`.
+- Use direct user permission checkboxes only for one-off exceptions because they add permissions on top of group permissions.
+- Review the full-project Docker bind mount `.:/app` before final production-style deployment.
+It is convenient during development but should be removed where possible for hardened deployment.
+- Keep `.dockerignore` updated so secrets and runtime folders are not copied into Docker images.

 ## 28. Final Notes

 DjOpenKB is designed as a secure internal knowledge base and cyber security project.
 The current implementation covers authentication, MFA, LDAPS, HTTPS, CSRF, upload validation, Markdown sanitisation, audit logging, article review workflow, orphan article management, role separation between local and AD users, and OpenKB AI integration.

-For a controlled local or intranet deployment, the implemented controls are suitable as long as secrets are not shared, Vault is seeded correctly, LDAPS certificates are mounted correctly, debug mode remains off, and cleanup/log retention settings are reviewed by administrators.
+For a controlled local or intranet deployment, the implemented controls are suitable as long as secrets are not shared, Vault is seeded correctly, LDAPS certificates are mounted correctly, debug mode remains off, the login-only route policy is maintained, role groups are reviewed, and cleanup/log retention settings are reviewed by administrators.